Mark Cavendish to return to Deceuninck-Quick-Step in 2021 – VeloNews.com

 “As well as the incredible group of riders, I can’t wait to start working again with the staff, most of which were here during my first spell and were part of one of the most successful periods of my career, an era that I am immensely proud of,” Cavendish said.
 “Even with an extremely difficult and disrupted season this year, they have shown how strong and unified they are, and I am hoping to add to even more.”

 Having not taken a victory since crossing the line first at the Dubai Tour in February 2018, Cavendish pivoted slightly toward a mentoring role at Bahrain-McLaren.
-Lefevere hinted Cavendish could play a similar role at Deceuninck-Quick-Step in 2021 as he elbows for space with top sprinter Sam Bennett, who enjoyed a bumper season this year.
+Lefevere hinted Cavendish could play a similar role at Deceuninck-Quick-Step in 2021 as he elbows for space with top sprinter Sam Bennett, who enjoyed a highly-successful 2020 season.

 “We are happy to have him return to our family, as he is a leader and brings across a wealth of experience that he can share with our young riders, but at the same time we are confident he still has something to give to the team,” Lefevere said.